 If their quote is too high and you want to look elsewhere it will probably involve a little more work than insuring an internal combustion engine (ICE) car but the extra effort could save you hundreds of pounds.

-Tesla revealed at the end of August that is partnering with mainstream insurers to offer cover through its InsureMyTesla scheme.
+Tesla revealed at the end of August 2016 that it is partnering with mainstream insurers to offer cover through its InsureMyTesla scheme.